HomePage Path

 NY 991-643 Northumberland England

 Low HallLow Hall was originally an early 14th century stone ground-floor hall house, with a two storey solar block.
 In the mid to late 15th century, the Baxter family converted the solar block into a rectangular tower house, known as Baxter's Tower.
 Of three storeys crowned by a pitched roof encased by a parapet walk, it was probably built as a defended stronghold against attacks from Scottish raiders.
 The main block was remodelled in the late 16th century and then by Richard Gibson in the 17th century, with a major reconstruction of the hall in 1890.
 The tower still retains many of its original features, which include a vaulted ground-floor chamber with a western entrance and a stair in the thickness of the north wall, which converts to a 15th century newel staircase.
-Nearby is Vicars Pele and 2 miles north-east is Aydon Castle.
+Nearby is the Vicars Pele and 2 miles north-east is Aydon Castle.

 Street Map